How to Plan an Event: 10 Step Event Planning Guide

 Live Streaming or Recording

 Have a large community spread out across regions or countries?
-Live streaming sessions is a great way to connect and extend the reach of your event.
+Live streaming sessions are a great way to connect and extend the reach of your event.
 Recording sessions is another way to extend your event’s reach and encourage the conversation to continue far beyond the physical event.

 Technology is changing the way audiences expect to be engaged and events are always evolving to meet those expectations.
 If you’re looking to take your engagement a step further, think about incorporating onsite technologies like a social media wall or digital swag bags, and event gamification tools which encourage attendees to get involved in the event.